mconverti/azure-sdk-for-media-services-extensions/README.md

 // The asset with multi-bitrate Smooth Streaming or MP4 content.
 Get a reference to it from the context.
 IAsset asset = null;

+// Make sure to create an Origin locator.

 // Get the Smooth Streaming URL for the asset.
 Uri smoothStreamingUri = asset.GetSmoothStreamingUri();
 ```